Tenants Liability Insurance: what is it?

-The cover is typically for accidental damage only, which is likely to be the most common thing going wrong.
-Some of the more expensive policies will also cover you for your liability in causing fire, theft or flood damage, or any damage to the building (that would be covered by the landlord’s buildings insurance).
+Most policies won’t cover you for your liability in causing fire, theft or flood damage, or any damage to the building (that would be covered by the landlord’s buildings insurance).
 No policy will ever cover you for wear and tear, or any damage caused deliberately or through negligence.

 How is this different from my security deposit?